Last updated August 2021

 A website can set your brand as the authority for your field.
 It will also help establish your small business as legitimate.
 Having a full domain name, with website and email attached, will instill trust.
 The will impact anyone that you do business with.
 Nothing says hobby business more than only having a Facebook account.
 Or a non-professional email for that matter.

 Creating authority can be as simple as writing about the things you do.
-I have seen companies that have gained a huge following.
+I have seen companies that have gained a huge following recently.
 And all they did was answering questions that they receive on a daily basis.
 If I am looking for how to fix something, and I find your company website that answers that exact question I am there.
 And if your product helps me to solve that problem, well you got my business.

 Grooming & Marketing your customers

 No, I am not talking about hygiene here.
 We are not asking you to comb your client’s hair.
 Grooming, in this case, is referring to growing your brand through relationships online.
-When you build the relationships online, you build trust.
+When you build relationships online, you build trust.
 Once the client is ready to jump on board and needs that product, you become all they think about.

-Your marketing efforts online should focus in one place.
+Your marketing efforts online should focus on one place.
 When someone frequents your website, they show interest.
 You will know without a doubt that they like your content.
 And you alone control 100% of that content.
 Social media is great when it comes to getting out there.
 But your content will get held hostage by the platform you post it on.
 Facebook is always choosing who will see your content and when.
 You no longer have all the control.

 Amazing websites drive clients 24/7/365

 Because you are sleeping does not mean your client is.
-Having a website that optimized for your client base means that they can find you whenever they want.
+Having a website that is optimized for your client base means that they can find you whenever they want.
 It is like having a small sales force working all the time.
 And all you have to do is add the content your clients have shown interest in and answer their questions.

 Not every website that is amazing is fancy.
 Being amazing is not related only to how your site looks.
-Amazing is the effect your site has on potential clients.
+Amazing is the affect your site has on potential clients.
 It is how clients engage, and the content you provide that in turn will drive your business.